Anyline/mobile-ocr-documentation-anyline/source/index.md

 }
 ```

-The config file enables a quick and easy adaption of the "Scan-View".
+The config file enables a quick and easy adaption of the scan view.

 Some of the most important config options may be:

 Parameter | Description
 --------- | -----------
 captureResolution | the preferred camera preview size
-cutout | defining which area of the preview will be "cutout" (analysed to find bar/qr code)
+cutout | defining which area of the preview will be "cutout" (analyzed to find bar/QR code)
-flash | defines the flash mode, where to place the flash symbol etc.
+flash | defines the flash mode, where to place the flash symbol, etc.
-beepOnResult | enables sound
+beepOnResult | enables acoustic feedback on successful scan
-vibrateOnResult | haptic feedback for a succesful scanning process
+vibrateOnResult | haptic feedback on successful scan
-blinkOnResult |visual feedback for a successful scanning process
+blinkOnResult |visual feedback on successful scan
-cancelOnResult | if true, the scanning process will be stopped after one result and needs to be started manually again
+cancelOnResult | true, if the scanning process should be stopped after one result; needs manual restart for additional scans

 A detailed description of all available config items can be found in [Anyline Config] (#anyline-config)